-Step 1: Open Settings app.
+Step 1: Open the Settings app.
 Since the Settings icon is missing from the Start menu, click on the Action Center icon in the system tray and then click All Settings tile to open Settings.
-You can also open the Settings by simultaneously pressing Windows logo and I keys.
+You can also open the Settings by simultaneously pressing the Windows logo and I keys.

-As you can see the picture above, you can use this method to add documents, downloads, pictures, videos, and HomeGroup to the Start menu.
+As you can see in the picture above, you can use this method to add documents, downloads, pictures, videos, and HomeGroup to the Start menu.

 And if the Settings app is refusing to open, please refer to our fix to Settings app not opening in Windows 10 guide.